titouanc/softarch/assignment1/report.md

 # Exercise 3

-## Which is preferable: high or low wohesion ?
+## Which is preferable: high or low cohesion ?

-A high cohesion is preferable.

-* DRY
-* Functional cohesion (small units, KISS)
+A high cohesion is preferable because it allows to have logically coherent features in the same module and reuse them.
+It is also easier to maintain and debug because each part of the program does a specific thing and is responsible of specific features.

 ## Which is preferable: tight or loose coupling ?

-A loose coupling is preferable

-* Complexity of interdependances
+A loose coupling is preferable because small independant parts of programs are more reliable and easier testable.
+It is also easier to refactor code if the different parts do not depend on each other or rely on a fixed API.

 ##